rohangoel96/blog/index.md

 ---
 layout: page
-description: TRAvels, MEories and EXPeriences.
+description: MEMories and EXPeriences.
 I like to see new things, do stuff, and take pictures.
 ---

 <center>